The Age of Artists

 For many, that might sound lovely.
 But there's a catch.
 A few in fact :

-1. Very few of us know how to MAKE art.
+- Very few of us know how to MAKE art.
 Let alone EARN from it

-2. Very few organisations know how to HIRE for it or LEAD it
+- Very few organisations know how to HIRE for it or LEAD it

-3. Very few systems know how to VALUE it, rather than leaving it as an aesthetic garnish
+- Very few systems know how to VALUE it, rather than leaving it as an aesthetic garnish

-Toward an Age of Artists.
+toward an Age of Artists.

-I’ve spent the last two decades inside boardrooms, agencies, and leadership teams, helping organisations grow, change, and survive.
-Across wildly different industries, the same thing kept proving true: the work that endures is grounded in real human needs, shaped by taste and judgment, and carried out by people who care.
+For 20 years I’ve worked inside boardrooms and agencies helping organisations grow.
+Across every industry, the same truth kept surfacing: the work that lasts is rooted in real human needs, shaped by taste and judgment, and done by people who care.
+AI doesn’t just amplify that.
+It makes it existential.